Table of Contents

 Diminished seventh chord

 Diminished seventh chords are not as common in contemporary music.
 However, you will find them a lot in music from the Classical and Romantic eras and in various film scores as they are fantastic at creating a sense of trepidation, tension and doom.
 To create a diminished seventh chord, you add a diminished seventh above the root of a diminished triad.
 In the key of C, in root position, the chord would consist of C, E flat, G flat, and B double flat.
 For this chord symbol, you will often see it written on sheet music and lead sheets CΟ7 or Cdim7.

-For a great example of this chord being featured beautifully, check out the Skoove tutorial “Au Claire De Lune” below and pay attention to the notes in bar 3.
-Skoove allows you to study the score here whilst listening to the sound of the diminished seventh which will help you to learn both how these chords on piano are notated and how they sound.
+For a great example of this chord being featured beautifully, check out the Skoove tutorial “Au Claire De Lune” below and pay attention to the piano notes in bar 3.
+Skoove allows you to study the score here whilst listening to the sound of the diminished seventh which will help you to learn both how the piano chords are notated and how they sound.

 Augmented seventh chord

 Augmented seventh chords are most commonly featured in jazz music, particularly as substitute chords for dominant sevenths.
 To create an augmented seventh chord, you add a minor seventh above the root of an augmented triad.
 In the key of C, in root position, the chord would consist of C, E, G sharp, and B flat.
 For this chord, you will often see it written on sheet music and lead sheets Caug7 or C7(#5).

 Try including an augmented seventh chord as a substitute for a dominant seventh using the chords in the Georgia On My Mind tutorial as a guide.